-Before releasing new or updated survey settings to production, it is critical your team performs testing and QA to ensure proper behavior on your site.
+Before releasing new or updated survey settings to production, it is critical for your team to perform testing and QA to ensure proper behavior on your site.

 Here are the main testing steps:

-- Verify the ForeSee gateway tag has been included (instructions below)
+- Verify the gateway tag has been included (instructions below).

-- Activate the survey and test survey loading rules and data collection
+- Activate the loading rules and data collection for both survey and test survey.

-For the initial installation of the ForeSee Web SDK refer to the Cloud Deployment article.
+For the initial installation of the Web SDK, refer to the Cloud Deployment article.

-As part of the installation ForeSee will provide you a staging code snippet that can be used for testing.
+As part of the installation, Verint XM provides you with a staging code snippet that can be used for testing.
 This code snippet can live in your testing environment in order for you to thoroughly test any changes prior to promoting them to your production environment.
 The staging snippet, used in conjunction with the administration page below, gives you all you need to test your specific code configuration.

-Either one of these URL's work for most clients.
-Clients new to ForeSee as of February 7, 2017 are using the "gateway.foresee.com" snippet below.
+Either one of these URLs work for most clients.
+Clients new to Verint as of February 7, 2017 are using the "gateway.foresee.com" snippet below.

 Example of a Staging Snippet: